kelvinink/crc-721/README.md

 The `compose` field specifies how the rendering and composition of the final image are performed.
 The execution order is from top to bottom.
 For example, `[0, 2]` will be rendered first, followed by `[0, 6]`, and so on.
 Taking `[0, 2]` as an example, the 0 refers to the first image asset set.
 And the 6 refers to the component at index 6 within the first image asset set.

-This can be seen as a double pointer.
+This can be seen as an indirect pointer.
 The first step involves retrieving the Deploy-Inscription using `5c40b1bf6eca38ddeeed8b211d50232959706d63c9aded440fd54369162ffcbei0` from `deploy_ins`.
 Then, within the Deploy-Inscription, there are two sets of image assets:

 ```json
 "components": [